howard0su/SDRPlusPlus/readme.md

-# SDR++, The bloat-free SDR software<br>
+# SDR-888, The bloat-free SDR software<br>

 ![Screenshot](https://i.imgur.com/Ter2MQJ.png)
-SDR++ is a cross-platform and open source SDR software with the aim of being bloat free and simple to use.
+SDR-888 is a cross-platform and open source SDR software with the aim of being bloat free and simple to use.

 ![Build](https://github.com/AlexandreRouma/SDRPlusPlus/workflows/Build%20Binaries/badge.svg)